justinlengch/beanleafbot/README.md

 ## Features

 - Commands:
-  - /start or /menu → inline keyboard of drinks (2 per row)
+  - /log → inline keyboard of drinks (2 per row)
-  - /list → bullet list with prices, marks “(oat opt.)” when available
+  - /menu → bullet list with prices, marks “(oat opt.)” when available
   - /undo → removes the last order from the Orders sheet (if any)
 - Idempotency:
   - In-memory LRU for update_id to ignore retries